massanoori/THRotator/doc/en/pages/development.rst

 Download Visual Studio from `Home page of Visual Studio <https://www.visualstudio.com/>`_.
 Community Edition is just enough.

-Visual Studio 2015 and later versions skip installing Visual C++ by default.
+Since the installer of Visual Studio 2015, Visual C++ is not installed by default.
 Edit the installation option so that Visual C++ is installed.

 Install Boost C++ Libraries